peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 where the OAuth Status List facilitates the exposure to the following privacy risks:

-- An OAuth Status List provider might known the association between a specific list and a Credential Issuer, especially if the latter issues a single type of Credential.
-This could inadvertently reveal to the Status List provider which list corresponds to which Credential.
+- An OAuth Status List Provider might known the association between a specific list and a Credential Issuer, especially if the latter issues a single type of Digital Credential.
+This could inadvertently reveal to the Status List Provider which list corresponds to which Digital Credential.
-- A Verifier retrieves an OAuth Status List by establishing a TCP/IP connection with an OAuth Status List provider.
-This allows the OAuth Status List provider to obtain the IP address of the Verifier and potentially link it to a specific Credential type and Issuer associated with that OAuth Status List.
-A malicious OAuth Status List provider could use internet diagnostic tools, such as Whois or GeoIP lookup, to gather additional information about the Verifier.
+- A Verifier retrieves an OAuth Status List by establishing a TCP/IP connection with an OAuth Status List Provider.
+This allows the OAuth Status List Provider to obtain the IP address of the Verifier and potentially link it to a specific Digital Credential type and Credential Issuer associated with that OAuth Status List.
+A malicious OAuth Status List Provider could use internet diagnostic tools, such as Whois or GeoIP lookup, to gather additional information about the Verifier.
-This could inadvertently disclose to the OAuth Status List provider which Credential the requestor is using and from which Credential Issuer, information that should remain confidential.
+This could inadvertently disclose to the OAuth Status List Provider which Digital Credential the requester is using and from which Credential Issuer, information that should remain confidential.

 Status Attestations differ significantly from OAuth Status Lists in several ways:

 1. **Privacy**: Status Attestations are designed to be privacy-preserving.
-They do not require the Verifier to gather any additional information from third-party systems, thus preventing potential privacy leaks.
+They do not require the Verifier to gather any additional information from third-party entities, thus preventing potential privacy leaks.

 2. **Static Verification**: Status Attestations are designed to be statically provided to Verifiers by Wallet Instance.
-Once an Attestation is issued, it can be verified without any further communication with the Issuer or any other party.
+Once an Status Attestation is issued, it can be verified without any further communication with the Credential Issuer or any other party.

 3. **Digital Credentials Formats**: Status Attestations are agnostic from the Digital Credential format to which they are bound.

-4. **Trust Model**: Status Attestations operate under a model where the Verifier trusts the Issuer to provide accurate status information, while the OAuth Status Lists operate under a model where the Verifier trusts the Status List Provider to maintain an accurate and up-to-date list of statuses.
+4. **Trust Model**: Status Attestations operate under a model where the Verifier trusts the Credential Issuer to provide accurate status information, while the OAuth Status Lists operate under a model where the Verifier trusts the Status List Provider to maintain an accurate and up-to-date list of statuses.